 Greater prairie chickens are native to North America.
 Habitat loss caused a great decline in their number and almost pushed them towards extinction.
 Gradually the number of these birds increased as efforts are taken to protect them from extinction.
-This species, which goes by the binomial name (Tympanuchus cupido) belongs to the grouse family and is well-known for its mating ritual.
+The binomial name of this species is Tympanuchus cupido .
+It is well-known for its mating ritual.

 Segmenting the Habitat

 Greater prairie choose their dwelling place as per their needs.
 These mainly consists of wetlands, croplands, oak stands and short grasses.
 Therefore, let us take a look at how the habitat changes as per their requirements.

 The mating pattern of the grouse family birds is referred to as lekking.
 The area they choose to perform the ritual is termed as the lekking ground.
 Males of these species create a small territory where they perform their competitive mating ritual.

 The males form a small territory and periodically display their wonderful courtship.
 The females then come to the lekking site and selects the dominant and desirable males to proceed with the ritual.